 Does Defender for IoT require agents on devices?

 No. Defender for IoT uses passive network traffic analysis.
-It monitors network communications between devices without installing software on the devices themselves.
-This is critical for OT environments where agents can disrupt operations.
+It monitors communications between devices without requiring software installation.
+This approach is crucial for OT environments, as agents can disrupt operations.

 What compliance frameworks does Defender for IoT support?